 Another fun tradition our family enjoys is watching Christmas movies!
 Every year we choose a select few Christmas movies to watch as a family.

-Have you heard about The Star movie coming to theaters on November 17?
+Have you heard about The Star movie?
 You’ll definitely want to see this movie with your kids!

 In THE STAR, a small but brave donkey named Bo yearns for a life beyond his daily grind at the village mill.
 One day he finds the courage to break free, and finally goes on the adventure of his dreams.
 On his journey, he teams up with Ruth, a lovable sheep who has lost her flock and Dave, a dove with lofty aspirations.
 Along with three wisecracking camels and some eccentric stable animals, Bo and his new friends follow the Star and become accidental heroes in the greatest story ever told – the first Christmas.